firdousakond/android-clean-code-arch/README.md

 ## Layers of clean architecture

-**Presentation or APP:** A layer that interacts with the UI, mainly Android Stuff like Activities, Fragments, ViewModel, etc. It would include both domain and data layers.</br>
+**Presentation or UI:** A layer that interacts with the UI, mainly Android Stuff like Activities, Fragments, ViewModel, etc. It is dependent on Use Cases.</br>
 **Domain:** Contains the business logic of the application.
-It is the individual and innermost module.
-It’s a complete java module.</br>
+It is the individual and innermost module.</br>
 **Data:** It includes the domain layer.
 It would implement the interface exposed by domain layer and dispenses data to app